debfantom/UCB_AI-ML_20.1_Capstone_Final_Report/README.md

   ![My Image](images/Top50Distributions.png)

 - **🎯 Cluster Analysis Baseline K-Means Model**
-  - The sillouette score of the baseline model is .403 with k=3.
-This is a decent score but >88% of users are in a single cluster.
+  - The sillouette score of the baseline model after final feature engineering  and adjustments is .481 with k=3.
+This is a decent score but >91% of users are in a single cluster which is not very useful.
-  - At k=4, the sillouette score drops to .144 indicating limited separation.
-The largest cluster contains 66% of users.
+  - At k=4, the sillouette score drops to .136 indicating limited separation.
+Two of the clusters are pretty balanced at 49% each which is useful, while the other two clusters have minimal users and are not useful.
   - The PCA projection (for k=4) confirms that most user clusters are relatively close together, with limited visual separation.
 This suggests that the clusters may capture subtle variations in user behavior rather than strongly distinct personas.
  ![My Image](images/userclustersviaPCA.png)

 ### 🧠 Cluster Summary & Personas